The Story Behind MyShittyBackpack®

 It is nice to sit down and empty the mind for a moment.

-The following list is what I was looking for in a practical and durable backpack for both everyday life and travel:
+The following list of strategic organization features is what I was looking for in the best backpack for both everyday life and light travels:

 - an external water bottle holder